 This means we aren’t wasting our money and food by hitting the drive-thru, and there is a nutritious meal waiting for us to make when we get home.

-Meal Planning Allows Our Family To Waste Less
+Meal Planning Benefits #5: Waste Less

 When you create a meal plan, you know exactly how much food you will need to buy for the week or month depending on how much you shop.

 When you don’t know what you’ll be making, you’ll end up wasting more food, and overspending to compensate.